br197/portfolio-broundtree/docs/assignments/assignment1.md

 4. What social media do you use and for what purpose?
 - Used Facebook a lot because there are so many groups

 ***Gave an example***
-- If she has time, she will wander around Facebook "window shopping"
+- For example, if she has time, she will wander around Facebook "window shopping"
 - Uses YouTube when she knows what she is looking for

 - ***Asked her to screenshare:*** Can you please walk me through one of your favorite social media apps?
 Who do you follow?